dx-ted-emea/azure-tessel/README.md

 Microsoft Azure provides an awesome place for you to host many kinds of operating systems and solution.
 During this lab we will take an existing Node.js RESTful Web Service and host it in a Docker container running on Linux in Microsoft Azure.
 When everything is up and running we will connect to and consume that service from your Tessel microcontroller.

 ---
 _The code provided in these hands on labs should only be seen as samples, they have not gone through the rigorous testing needed for production usage.
-The full license can be found [here](LICENSE)_
+This set of labs are released under "the MIT License (MIT)" and fhe full license can be found [here](LICENSE)_